By J. L. Starkey

 His adventures were the stuff of legend; during his short life, he played practical jokes on Seth Bullock, made headlines for a duel that never happened, testified in a notorious prostitution case, and confronted a violent criminal at Al Swearengen’s Gem Theater.

 It’s pretty amazing that he actually found time to work, but he did.
-Work was what John and J. C. together, and over the years, they built a pretty successful barbershop or two.
+Work was what brought John and J. C. together, and over the years, they built a pretty successful barbershop or two.

 Readers, allow me to introduce the character that HBO didn’t discover: John Glickauf, the Bohemian Count.